rgitrepo/kubernetes-beginner-to-pro/docs/day8/taints-and-tolerations.md

 #### Tolerations

 Tolerations allow pods to be scheduled on nodes with specific taints.
 A toleration in the pod’s specification must match the taint's key, value, and effect for the pod to be scheduled on the tainted node.
+Having a toleration doesn't guarantee a pod will be scheduled on a node.
+It just has the permission to if it happens to be scheduled on that node.

 [Back to TOC](#table-of-contents)